Skip to content

 3. Ethoxylated Compounds:

 Ethoxylated compounds are the result of reacting ethylene oxide with other chemicals.
-While the end result of this reaction is usually an ingredient which is of low concern health-wise, often ethylated compounds can contain traces of 1,4 dioxane and ethylene oxide as a by-product of production.
-Both of these compounds are prohibited in Canada, while the EU prohibits the use of ethylene oxide in cosmetics (no surprises there).
+While the end result of this reaction is usually an ingredient which is of low concern health-wise, as mentioned above, often ethylated compounds can contain traces of 1,4 dioxane and ethylene oxide as a by-product of production.
+Both of these compounds are prohibited in Canada, while the EU prohibits the use of ethylene oxide in cosmetics.
 Ethylene oxide is considered a known carcinogen, while 1,4 dioxane is reasonably anticipated to be carcinogenic.
 1,4 dioxane has been shown to penetrate the skin which is why it is concerning when it is found in personal care products.

-In some research ethylene oxide has been linked with certain cancers such as lymphoma, leukaemia and breast cancer.
+In some research ethylene oxide has been linked with certain cancers.
 However, other studies suggest there is not enough evidence to consider ethylene oxide carcinogenic.
 In animal studies, ethylene oxide has been shown to impact male and female fertility.
 Exposure in humans has also be linked with miscarriage and preterm births.
 Given the ambiguity surrounding this ingredient, we would recommend trying to minimising exposure where possible.

 Other Names to Minimise: